 Why?
 Because black absorbs the most heat… and heat is what you want.

 What’s So Special About a Yimby Composter Tumbler?

 The Yimby Composter boasts its own unique tumbling design, which makes mixing your compost easy, and with little effort.

 A great choice for both novice and seasoned gardeners, the 8 side panels offer an optimal octagonal shape for tumbling.

-Other special features include; sturdy galvanized steel frame, adjustable air vents, extra deep fins, two chambers and an integrated removable door.
+Other special features include; sturdy galvanized steel frame, uv resistance, large openings, adjustable air vents, extra deep fins, two chambers and an integrated removable door.

 The easy to use, adjustable air vents help maintain an influx of oxygen for faster compost maturation and a quicker supply of compost product.

 The extra deep fins ensure maximum tumbling to help break up clumps and thoroughly mix together all the different types of composting material helping the oxygen get right in amongst the good stuff so that it can do its job..

 With the added bonus of a dual chamber design for a constant supply of soil enhancing compost.

 The addition of any organic waste and carbon rich materials, such as; kitchen waste, grass clippings and other compost materials to the mix is quite easy, thanks to the integrated removable sliding door made from polypropylene — a material that is known for its excellent flexural strength, and resistance to a wide range of bases and acids.